mastering-microservices/tutorial_en/monolith/monolith.md

 ?
 Would you like to audit Cypress tests?
 Yes
 ```

+> Remark: You can add more languages for the internationalization support.

 > Remark: You can choose React or Vue for the client framework if you feel more confortable with them.

 > Remark: Have a glance on available sub-generators : https://www.jhipster.tech/modules/marketplace/#/list (some are not compliant with the current version of JHipster and some are not available for the frontend framework)